hathibelagal-dev/desktop4mistral/README.md

 - Type your message in the input field
 - Press Ctrl+Enter or click "Send" to submit
 - View responses in the chat window

-## Commands

-Desktop4Mistral supports several commands.

-- `/read` to read a local or remote file.
-Can also be used to reload a previous chat session.
-- `/git` to read a github repository
-- `/wiki_search` to search Wikipedia
-- `/wiki_id` to look up the contents of a Wikipedia page
-- `/save` to save the entire chat session as a JSON file
-- `/talk` to turn talking `on` or `off`.
-Uses Kokoro as the TTS model.
-You can expect reasonable performance on most hardware.

 ## Support
 For issues and feature requests, please use the GitHub [Issues](https://github.com/hathibelagal-dev/desktop4mistral/issues) page.